Bullying and harassment

 The RCN Nursing Workforce Standards are designed to support a safe and effective nursing workforce alongside each nation’s legislation.
 They include guidance on workforce planning and rostering, as well as staff health, safety and wellbeing.

-Standard 12 states that the nursing workforce should be treated with dignity, respect, and enabled to raise concerns without fear of detriment, and to have these concerns responded to.
+Standard 12 states that the nursing workforce should be treated with dignity and respect, be enabled to raise concerns without fear of detriment, and to have these concerns responded to.

 RCN's bullying and harassment diary